HMS97/leetcode_record/README.md

 ```
         Given nums = [2, 7, 11, 15], target = 9,
         Because nums[0] + nums[1] = 2 + 7 = 9,
         return [0, 1].
 ```

+### Thinking
+> put all numbers into a dictionary. if target - element in list  = another element in list
+>We use a dictionary to record the index of the list. the first element must be in the >dictionary because of the final list is consist by two numbers.

 ### Solution: